haniarai/Simple-Calculator/README.md

 # Simple-Calculator
-Simple Calculator design and function using HTML , CSS and basic Javascript
+Simple Calculator design and function using HTML , internal CSS and basic Javascript